yusongsh/yusongsh/README.md

 #### Skills and Experience 👨‍💻

 - 🔭 I’m currently working on building my Portfolio V2.0
-- 🌱 I’m currently learning Gatsby and Contentful
+- 🌱 I’m currently learning Next.JS
 - 👯 I’m looking to collaborate with UX/UI designers, photographers, or anyone who has a project in mind.
-- 💬 Ask me about UI/UX Design, Photography, Frontend development
+- 💬 Ask me about Product Design, Photography, Frontend development
 - 📫 How to reach me: Check the links above
 - ⚡ Fun fact: Let me think abou it...